2015 Men's European Volleyball League

 The 2015 Men's European Volleyball League was the 12th edition of the annual Men's European Volleyball League, which features men's national volleyball teams from twelve European countries.

-A preliminary league round was played from July 3 to August 9, and the final four tournament, which was held at Walbrzych, Poland.
+A preliminary league round was played from July 3 to August 9, and the final four tournament, which was held at Wałbrzych, Poland.

 Slovenia defeated Macedonia 3–0 in the final.